Testing Monotonicity in a Finite Population: Setup

 Let $\Theta_0 = \br{(n_{at}, n_{nt}, n_d, n_c) \in \Theta: \min(n_d, n_c) = 0}$ be the set of type counts that satisfy monotonicity.
 Let $\Theta_1 = \Theta \setminus \Theta_0$ be the complement.
 Similarly, let $\mathcal P_0 = \br{p \in \mathcal P: \min(p_d, p_c) = 0}$ and $\mathcal P_1 = \mathcal P \setminus \mathcal P_0$.

 \begin{rem}[Practical relevance of each null] Whether we prefer to test the superpopulation null that $p \in \mathcal{P}_0$ or the design-based null that $\theta_0 \in \Theta_0$ will depend on the application.
-If the $n$ units are patients in a drug trial drawn randomly from a much larger population of patients with the same condition, then we are likely more interested in whether there are heterogeneous responses to the drug in the super-population of patients, and thus $p \in \mathcal{P}_0$ is more relevant than $\theta \in \Theta_0$.
+If the $n$ units are patients in a drug trial drawn randomly from a much larger population of patients with the same condition, then we are likely more interested in whether there are heterogeneous responses to the drug in the superpopulation of patients, and thus $p \in \mathcal{P}_0$ is more relevant than $\theta \in \Theta_0$.
 On the other hand, if the $n$ units are the 50 states, it may be unnatural to imagine the states as sampled from an infinite superpopulation, rendering conceptual issues for the null $p \in \mathcal{P}_0$.
 By contrast, testing $\theta \in \Theta_0$ answers the natural question as to whether any of the 50 states have opposite-signed treatment effects.
-See \citet{copas_randomization_1973}, \citet{reichardt_justifying_1999}, and \citet{rambachan_design-based_2025}, among others, for additional discussion of the relevance of design-based vs.\ superpopulation based estimands. \end{rem}
+See \citet{copas_randomization_1973}, \citet{reichardt_justifying_1999}, and \citet{rambachan_design-based_2025}, among others, for additional discussion of the relevance of design-based vs.\ superpopulation-based estimands in general.
+For our setting specifically, \cite{gelman2025russian} argue that cases in which decision loss depends on counterfactual outcomes should be analyzed through a framework in which potential outcomes are stochastic.